Graph connectivity in log steps using label propagation: Related work

 A randomized MapReduce algorithm by Rastogi et al.~\cite{bib:rastogi2013} was one of the first to show promise of fast convergence for connected components.
 But it was later shown in~\cite{bib:andoni2018} that their \emph{Hash-to-Min} algorithm~\cite{bib:rastogi2013} takes $\Omega(\log n)$ rounds.
-Moreover it uses a single task to send an entire component to another, which for a giant component will effectively serialize the communication.
-In 2014 Kiveris et al.~\cite{bib:kiveris2014} introduce their \emph{Two-Phase} algorithm, which takes $O(\log^2 n)$ rounds and $O(m\log^2 n)$ communication overall.
+It uses a single task to send an entire component to another, which for a giant component will effectively serialize the communication.
+In 2014 Kiveris et al.~\cite{bib:kiveris2014} introduced their \emph{Two-Phase} algorithm, which takes $O(\log^2 n)$ rounds and $O(m\log^2 n)$ communication overall.
 Unlike the \emph{Hash-to-Min} algorithm it avoids sending the giant component to a single reduce task.
-Until this paper, the \emph{Two-Phase} algorithm represented the state-of-the-art connected components algorithm in MapReduce.

 We introduce a new MapReduce algorithm that is comparable to \emph{Two-Phase} while being deterministic and simple to implement.
 Like \emph{Two-Phase} our algorithm does not load components into memory or send an entire component through a single communication channel.
 We go further in memory conservation by maintaining $O(1)$-space working memory.
 Our MapReduce algorithm completes in $O(\log n)$ rounds using $O(m\log n)$ communication, thereby improving the state-of-the-art by $\Omega(\log n)$ factor in both convergence and communication.